Ailete619/Pascra/README.md

 # Pascra
-A page scraping tool written in Python 2.7 re-spawned as an independant program for GAE.
+A page scraping tool written in Python 2.7 re-spawned as an independant GAE application.